Bariatric Surgery commonly known as weight-loss surgery is used for the treatment of obesity.

 Bariatric surgery is an invasive surgical procedure designed to reduce the ability of the body to consume large quantities of food, resulting in dramatic weight loss.
 The procedure can reshape and slim the entire body.
 The procedure can also reduce the risk of many obesity-related health problems including heart disease, type II diabetes, high blood pressure and osteoarthritis.

-The most common forms of restrictive surgery practiced in the UK are gastric bands, where the size of the stomach is restricted so that only small quantities of food can be eaten; and gastric bypass, where the stomach size is restricted by bypassing part of the digestive system so that food intake is restricted and only a limited number of calories are absorbed by the body.
+The most common forms of restrictive surgery are gastric bands, where the size of the stomach is restricted so that only small quantities of food can be eaten; and gastric bypass, where the stomach size is restricted by bypassing part of the digestive system so that food intake is restricted and only a limited number of calories are absorbed by the body.

 Expect to feel sore, bruised and swollen after bariatric surgery.
 After the operation, you may also experience problems as your body adjusts to your new digestive system; these include vomiting, diarrhea, heartburn and occasionally vitamin deficiency.
 In general, those with more weight prior to any operation are at more risk so you may be advised to lose some weight before the procedure to reduce potential complications and increase accessibility of the area during surgery.
 Gastric band operations will also require you to attend one or two follow up sessions with your surgeon for band adjusting after the initial operation.

 Enter it into the box below to ask our beauty experts

 Enter your Town or ZIP Below to search our experts

 Latest Articles, Products and Answers from our Experts